British child among victims injured in French playground stabbings

 One of the injured children was in a pushchair, according to witnesses, and adults were also attacked.

-Mr Cleverly said: “One of the ... children injured was a British national.
+Foreign secretary James Cleverly said: “One of the ... children injured was a British national.
 We have already deployed British consular officials to ... support the family.”

 “Our thoughts are with the victims and the families and we stand ready to support the French authorities in whichever way we can.”

-The suspect is a 31-year-old Syrian asylum-seeker, police said.
-He had no history of convictions, nor mental health conditions, prosecutors said.
+The suspect is a 31-year-old Syrian asylum-seeker, with no history of convictions and did not appear to have a terrorist motive, said local prosecutor Line Bonnet-Mathis.

 French TV said he had been separated from his wife, a Swiss woman, and they were both training as nurses.